 - Create toddler-friendly French activities that will keep your students excited about coming to your class.

 - Go beyond teaching colors, numbers, animals, and other isolated lists of words – your students can do much more than this and you can help them do so!

 - Engage the parents if you decide so (quite a good idea).
 Parents can be your best assets if you know how to do it.

 And the best thing is that, since the French for Preschoolers E-Guide also covers the preschool and early elementary years, you will have plenty of ideas to keep you going for a few years!

-To get your own copy of the French for Preschoolers E-Guide, simply click on the PayPal button below.
+To get your own copy of the French for Preschoolers E-Guide, simply click on the button below.
 Please note that PayPal accepts all major credit cards so you don’t need to have a PayPal account to pay through PayPal.
-The E-Guide comes with a 3-month money-back guarantee.
+The E-Guide comes with a 30-day money-back guarantee.

 P. S. Toddlers are new to the world and they are building a sense of what it is to be “me.”
 In order to build that “me,” they also need to figure out the “other.”
 They depend heavily on their senses for this.
 Understanding this is the key to teaching them.

 P. S. And if that was not a small task, toddlers are also learning language!
 In the case of your students, two (or more) languages.
 Provided the best environment, they will soak up their languages like the proverbial “language sponges” that they are – but ONLY IF you do indeed provide that optimal environment.
 A sponge can only soak what is around them!